The Globalisation of the Fair Trade Movement

 Chapter 6: Fair Trade as Game-Playing

-Game-players are radical and ‘bold’ actors.
+6. Fair trade as game-playing Game-players are radical and ‘bold’ actors.
 They seek to transform the regulatory environment rather than acknowledge convention and accepted norms.
 The game-player ‘imagines’ another regulatory world by ‘think[ing] outside the square’, and transcends existing regulatory constraints by accurately perceiving, ‘moving around and redeﬁning the rules’ (see Braithwaite, 2009; Braithwaite et al., 2007: 291).
 The ability of the game-player to manoeuvre around institutional and structural constraints as well as lead the creation of new ones mirrors that of the entrepreneur.
 Like game-players, entrepreneurs desire structural change: entrepreneurs disrupt the ‘rules of the game’ with innovative business models to ‘break down barriers that cause the current market to be structured as it is’ (see McGrath and MacMillan, 2000: 94).
 Entrepreneurs are described as ‘visionary’, ‘creative’ and ‘convention-defying’ actors (see Cauthorn, 1989: 15; Goyder, 1998; McGrath and MacMillan, 2000).
 They are thought to display ‘alertness’ within their environment, which enables them to ‘transcend an existing framework of perceived opportunities’ (Kirzner, 1985: 7).
 Schumpeter (1934) described entrepreneurship as the ‘gale of creative destruction’ that overturns accepted industrial patterns.
 While theories of entrepreneurship go some way to explaining the game-player’s psychology and behaviour, their utility ends when it comes to extrapolating how game-players actually annihilate and restructure market structures.
 Schumpeter (1934), for instance, took greater interest in the eﬀectual role of entrepreneurship in the evolutionary process than in explaining the causes or preconditions of innovative acts (Binks and Vale, 1990: 28).
-An analysis of the fair trade movement’s pioneers can be seen...
+An analysis of the fair trade...

 You are not authenticated to view the full text of this chapter or article.